 Some U.S. pharmacy degree programs give preference to in-state (resident) students.
 Out-of-state (non-resident) and foreign applicants may vie for a limited number of positions or may be ineligible for admission, depending on institutional and state policies.
 Private pharmacy degree programs may offer out-of-state and foreign applicants a greater number of positions within the program as compared to state-supported, public degree programs.

 PCAT AND OTHER TESTS

 More than 80% of all pharmacy programs require applicants to submit scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
-To determine which Pharm.D.programs require the PCAT, review Table 6 of the PSAR handbook.
+To determine which Pharm.D.programs require the PCAT, review PSAR Table 6.
 Minimum PCAT scores may be required for admission consideration.

 In lieu or in addition to the PCAT, some pharmacy admission offices may also require you to submit Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination Program (CLEP), SAT, ACT, GRE or other test scores.
 International (non-U.S.) applicants, if considered for admission, may be required to send Test of English as a Foreign Language (TOEFL) or other test scores to demonstrate English language proficiency.